w3cping/blog-posts/adding-permissions.md

 So, you're thinking of adding a new permission prompt to the Web platform?
 Specification authors and feature designers may find this list of questions useful to think through.

 This was inspired by discussions at the [W3C Workshop on Permissions and User Consent](https://www.w3.org/Privacy/permissions-ws-2018/) held last September in San Diego.
 A [full workshop report](https://www.w3.org/Privacy/permissions-ws-2018/report.html) is available from two days of discussions, covering the challenges of asking for permission, explaining it in context and designing a platform for permissions that are neither intrusive nor fatiguing.
-That discussion is ongoing (and builds from a [workshop on trust and permissions](https://www.w3.org/2014/07/permissions/) from 2014), but we hope these questions are a starting point for considering new (and existing) permissions right now.
+That discussion is ongoing (and builds from a [workshop on trust and permissions](https://www.w3.org/2014/07/permissions/) from 2014), but we ([PING](https://www.w3.org/Privacy/IG/), the Privacy Interest Group) hope these questions are a starting point for considering new (and existing) permissions right now.

 ## Designing Web features with permissions

 1. Is this feature important for the Web platform?

    Specifically, is this feature important functionality that is consistent with the Web's model of privacy, security, accessibility and permissionless innovation?
 The Web need not be identical to every other software platform, and the distinctive features of the Web -- that software doesn't need to be vetted to operate, that documents and software co-exist, that users can be free from danger and intrusion when visiting a page, that interoperability is available among a wide range of devices and agents -- are essential to its ongoing success.

+   Some features may not need to be part of the platform at all (and thus not require more complicated user permissions).
+Some deployed Web features have been subsequently removed by implementers when the invasive potential outweighed the functionality or when most uses were for tracking users rather than intended functionality -- for example, the Battery Status API [as described in the Security and Privacy Questionnaire](https://www.w3.org/TR/security-privacy-questionnaire/#drop-feature).

 2. Does this feature require explicit permission?